 Robinson was a reserve guard and tackle as a freshman before moving into the starting lineup at left guard as a sophomore.
-He has taken a strangle hold of that position and remained there for the rest of his career, earning All America and All Big 12 honors as a junior last year.
+He has taken a strangle hold of that position and remained there for the rest of his career, earning All America and All Big 12 honors during his junior and senior seasons.

 Strengths

 Robinson is a beast at guard.
 He has all the tools and the mentality to be a pro bowler for many years in the league.
 He has very good size and the strength to dominate defenders at the point of attack.
 He will drive his man off the ball and clear out consistent running lanes.
 Robinson is not just a mauler though, as he has impressive agility for a guard.
 He quickly gets into his stance and easily adjusts to his mans moves, and keeps them in front of him.
-He also has the mobility to get out and pick up blockers on the move.
 Robinson is mean on the field and is always trying to find someone to hit or block until the whistle blows.
-He may actually have the physical ability to slide out to tackle in the NFL, making him even more attractive.
+He may actually have the physical ability to slide out to right tackle in the NFL, making him even more attractive.

 Weaknesses